Blue Core Research

 There are two primary categories for preventive approaches: blocking and curing.
 Depending on the type of solution, one or both options may be available.
 The Core Audit Java Agent offers both.

 While blocking prevents an attack altogether, curing aims to remove only the offensive part of the request.
-The benefit of blocking is that any attack the solution recognizes will be stopped.
-Curing bears a potential risk that part of the attack will get through.
+The benefit of blocking is that if the solution recognizes the attack, the prevention will be complete.
+Curing bears the potential risk that part of the attack will get through.

 There are significant differences between various solutions, but none can claim 100% effectiveness.
 That is to block all attacks and pass all legitimate activity.
 That’s the benefit of detection, but more on that later.

-Because preventive solutions can block legitimate activity, they let you disable some of their filters (thereby limiting their effectiveness even further).
-As the activity becomes more versatile and blocking more strict, the likelihood of blocking legitimate activity increases.
+Because preventive solutions can block legitimate activity, they let you disable some of their filters.
+That limits their effectiveness even further.

 Sanitize